CYang828/OkayFace/README.md

 # OkayFace
 This is an open sdk for face things. <br>
-You can do some interesting by it. <br>
+You can do something interesting by it. <br>
 Enjoy it!

 # Try it